haileycoop/nightsong/content/index.md

 **Proactive:** Your characters need to be motivated and have reasons to be in the area where the campaign begins.
 A sandbox style game has a lot more give and take between players and GM.

 **Responsible:** Everyone's fun is everyone's responsibility.
 Please be on time, present, and communicative.
 We want to get the most out of this experience and the time we put into it.

-### Interested?

-Hit me up in whatever platform you found this on.
-I'm mainly trying to recruit players through trusted friend networks, so chances are, I already know you.
-But we're open to meeting someone new, if they feel excited about this campaign.

-As we find our other 3 players, we'll bring you into the discord, and start sharing ideas and working out details.